dixieflatline76/Spice/README.md

 # Spice - A Windows Desktop Background Manager

-Spice is a work-in-progress desktop background manager for Windows, inspired by Variety.
+Spice is a work-in-progress desktop background manager for Windows, inspired by the legendarly linux wallpaper manager, [Variety](https://github.com/varietywalls/variety).
 Built entirely in Go and using Fyne for its minimalist UI (system tray icon and menu), Spice aims to provide a seamless and customizable wallpaper experience.

 [Insert a screenshot or GIF of Spice in action here]